go-air/gini/README.md

 Gini is commercialized, for inquiries, contact gini@iri-labs.com.

-1. We sell guarantees that the solver will always deliver correct responses.
+1. We sell guarantees that the solver will always deliver correct results.
 Note the Copyright license makes no guarantees.
 1. We can provide alternative licenses.
 All standard OSS approved variations are available at a basic fixed rate, all other inquiries welcome.